 |Undergraduate and postgraduate taught (not including Undergraduate Medicine)||Student Enquiry Centre|

 |Undergraduate Medicine||Student Office, Institute of Health Sciences Education

 Please note: Final year medical students seeking to apply for provisional registration with the GMC (General Medical Council) may be asked to provide photographic ID to the GMC confirming their name as part of the ID checks during the application process.
 Currently, the GMC expects the name on MySIS to match that on photographic ID.
 Please contact the Student Office within the Institute of Health Sciences Education (email@example.com) for the most up-to-date information.

 Please note: Final year dentistry students seeking to apply for provisional registration with the General Dental Council may be asked to provide photographic ID to the GDC confirming their name as part of the ID checks during the application process.
 Currently, the GDC expects the name on MySIS to match that on photographic ID.
 Please contact (firstname.lastname@example.org) for the most up-to-date information.

 |Research||Research Degrees Office|

-Please note that all data held by the university in connection with any name change will be treated in confidence and will never be disclosed to a third party without your permission.
+All data held by the university in connection with any name change will be treated in confidence in accordance with the university’s information governance policies: Information Governance - Academic Registry and Council Secretariat